cm-jones/cm-jones/README.md

 ## About Me

-My name is Cody and I'm currently working as a software engineer at an augmented reality startup called Panama, Inc.
+I'm currently working as a software engineer at an augmented reality startup called Panama, Inc.

+Some facts about me:

 - My academic background is in physics and math.
 - My favorite programming language is C. It was "love at first segmentation fault".